tryscer/flock/flock-music.md

 ​	“What did he mean?”
 ​	“I dunno.”
 I look at the book of matches.
 It’s yellow and the cover has the Buzz logo on it.
 Inside the cover, someone wrote something in pencil...
 ​	“Come on board of what?” says Cindy as her carriage disappears from view.
 ​	“Alright, we’re done, everybody get off!” says the operator.
-He presses a switch and the platform jerks to a halt.
+He pulls on a lever and the platform jerks to a halt.
 The music stops —

 *(just like pasta e-fasuuuuuuuh...)*

 When everybody comes around I say, “Hey Barry.
-I don’t know where the Steam Pillars’ next show is, but I think I know when it is.”
+I don’t know where the Steam Pillars’ next show is, but I think I know *when* it is.”

 “Hot parched peanuts!
 Jumbo Virginia!
 Get ’em while they’re hot!”
 ​	We are standing in line at the stand, watching an elderly woman in a cafeteria worker's uniform fill small paper packets with huge, fried, salt-encrusted peanuts.
 Eleanore, Cindy, Barry and Tim surround me.
 Bernie does, too.